abhanjac/stairs_detection_kinect_opencv/README.md

 P4 = Scanned Point just **above** the **second edge** location.

 ### Parameterized model of “down-stairs”:
-In practice, there might be some other objects in the scene that can also have edges, e.g. the edge of a shelf, chair, set of drawers, etc. So, to know that these features truly represent a “down-stair”, we define a set of functions that describes the relationship between these features which constitutes a parameterized model of the “down-stairs” case.
+In practice, there might be some other objects in the scene that can also have edges, e.g. the edge of a shelf, chair, set of drawers, etc. So, to know that these features truly represent a “down-stair”, we define a set of functions that describes the relationship between these features which constitutes a parameterized model of the “down-stairs”.

 **1. FUNCTION_1:**
 P2.depth = 𝜃00 + 𝜃10 * P1.y + 𝜃20 * P1.depth.